himmAllRight/himmAllRight-source/resources/templates/md/posts/upgrading-network-to-ubiquiti.md

 :draft? false
 }

-A few weeks ago, I was away for a week to attend my college swim team reunion, and my brother's high school graduation.
+A few weeks ago, I went back to Pennsylvania a week to attend my college swim team reunion, and my brother's high school graduation.
 While I was away, the router Rebecca and I were using decided to die (of course).
 When I returned, I setup our old router as a *temporary* fix.
 It was terrible.
 So, I began research on how I should upgrade our network.
-This time around, I am doing it correct way.
+This time around, I am doing it the *correct* way.

 <!-- more -->